dkallen78/ESP32-CYD-for-beginners/example-programs/01-hello-world/BB_SPI_LED/README.md

   ```
 </details>

- (double quotes, single quotes will output a series of digits), but you can also pass a number or variable as an argument.
+You can also pass a number or variable as an argument.
 If you do want to display a double number, keep in mind that `println()` can only display two decimal digits, anything more than that will be cut off.
 Also, although `println()` can *technically* accept a bool as an argument, it will only display a 1 or 0.

 ```c++
 void loop() {